sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

 If you need to revert the document to a previous state, drag the slider to the desired revision and click on **Revert live version to this**.
 Doing so reverts the document contents to that specific version.
 If you have checked the **Changes** box to compare two revisions and click on **Revert live version to this**, contents are reverted to the latter of the two revisions being compared.
 Note that reverting a file simply creates a new version of the file equal to the old file at that point in time; in particular, no work is lost!

+.. index:: Courses; run a command in all student projects

 Run Terminal command in all student projects
 ============================================